 Not as detailed as indoor sets

 Kitchen sets for kids don’t need to be restricted to indoor use.
 This outdoor mud kitchen from TP Toys is designed to withstand the elements and rough outdoor play.
 It has four play burners and a removable sink so that your explorer can get their fill of mud and bring it back to the kitchen.
-It looks more rugged than many other kitchen sets but is made of pressure-treated wood to be able to stay looking great, even with outdoor use.
+It looks more rugged than many other kitchen sets, but it's made of pressure-treated wood to keep looking great, even with outdoor use.
 It is expensive, given its limited features, but is worth the cost for the hours of imaginative play your child will get.

 Step2 Modern Cook Play Kitchen Set

 Dimensions: 38.5 x 35.14 x 11.5 inches | Age Range: 2 years and up | Material: Plastic

 Lightweight plastic design